 - Appeals based on dissatisfaction with a course or instructor are not granted solely based on student appeal.
 Students are advised to first direct their concerns to the faculty member's Department Head.

-- Students will receive a written response as to the results of their appeal.
+- Students will receive a notification as to the results of their appeal.

 Student Appeal Guidelines

 A Refund Exception Appeal Request must be submitted to the Office of Registrar, 320 Carrington Hall, and must be accompanied by appropriate supporting documentation.

 Examples of Acceptable Documentation Depending on the Circumstance